adlanier/securebank-work-sample/TECHNICAL_REPORT.md

 - A DOB that is exactly 18 years old on today’s date is accepted, confirming correct boundary handling.
 - Empty DOB fields display “Date of birth is required” and block progression.

-Backend Validation (Jest Tests)
+Backend Validation

-- I added automated tests around the shared dateOfBirthSchema using a fixed “today” date to avoid timezone-related drift.
+I added `dateOfBirthSchema.test.ts` that uses a fixed “today” date to avoid timezone-related drift.
 The suite confirms that the backend:
 - Accepts a clearly adult DOB (over 18).
 - Accepts a DOB that is exactly 18 on the fixed reference date.
 - Rejects a DOB where the user turns 18 tomorrow (off-by-one prevention).